ahmettoguz/core-database-initializer-alpine-mysql-client/README.md

 <h2 id="intro">📌 About Project</h2>

-The core phpMyAdmin project focuses on building a phpMyAdmin image for managing MySQL databases with a dark theme, using microservice architecture.
+The Core Database Initializer project provides a dockerized solution for initializing MySQL databases with default schemas and seed data.
+It is particularly designed for development and testing processes, ensuring a consistent and reproducible database environment.

 <br/>